tlvince/immich/docs/docs/FAQ.md

 ### How can I lower Immich's CPU usage?

 The initial backup is the most intensive due to the number of jobs running.
-The most CPU-intensive ones are transcoding and machine learning jobs (Tag Images, Smart Search, Recognize Faces), and to a lesser extent thumbnail generation.
+The most CPU-intensive ones are transcoding and machine learning jobs (Tag Images, Smart Search, Face Detection), and to a lesser extent thumbnail generation.
 Here are some ways to lower their CPU usage:

 - Lower the job concurrency for these jobs to 1.
 - Under Settings > Transcoding Settings > Threads, set the number of threads to a low number like 1 or 2.
 - Under Settings > Machine Learning Settings > Facial Recognition > Model Name, you can change the facial recognition model to `buffalo_s` instead of `buffalo_l`.
 The former is a smaller and faster model, albeit not as good.
-  - You _must_ re-run the Recognize Faces job for all images after this for facial recognition on new images to work properly.
+  - You _must_ re-run the Face Detection job for all images after this for facial recognition on new images to work properly.
 - If these changes are not enough, see [below](/docs/FAQ.md#how-can-i-disable-machine-learning) for how you can disable machine learning.

 ### How can I disable machine learning?